algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 #### Language - Assembly

-The Pac-Man project is developed using assembly language, specifically targeting the x86 architecture.
+The Pac-Man® project is developed using assembly language, specifically targeting the x86 architecture.
 This choice is driven by the need for low-level control and efficiency.

 #### Assembler - NASM